sebastiantoh/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `sale delete`, `sale delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Displaying sale breakdown

+1. Display sale breakdown with no existing sale tags or sales.

+   1. Prerequisites: There are no existing sale tags or sales

+   1. Test case: `sale breakdown`<br>
+      Expected: No popup window showing sale breakdown appears.
+Error details shown in the status message.
+Status bar remains the same.

+1. Display sale breakdown with less than 5 existing sale tags.

+   1. Prerequisites: There are less than 5 existing sale tags.

+   1. Test case: `sale breakdown`<br>
+      Expected: A popup window showing the sale breakdown appears.
+All sale tags appear in the bar chart.

+1. Display sale breakdown with 5 or more sale tags

+   1. Prerequisites: There are 5 or more existing sale tags.

+   1. Test case: `sale breakdown`<br>
+      Expected: A popup window showing the sale breakdown appears.
+The top 5 sale tags appear in the bar chart.

 ### Adding a meeting